-Pupils with an education, health and care (EHC) plan
+Pupils with an Education, Health and Care (EHC) Plan

-The provisions set out in the EHC plan must be secured and staff at Jubilee L.E.A.D.
-Academy will co-operate with the local authority and other bodies.
+The provisions set out in the EHC plan must be secured and the academy will co-operate with the local authority and other bodies.

-If we have a concern about the behaviour of a pupil with an EHC plan, we will make contact with the local authority to discuss the issue.
-If appropriate, we may request an emergency review of the EHC plan.
+If the academy has a concern about the behaviour of a pupil with an EHC plan, it will make contact with the local authority to discuss the issue.
+If appropriate, the academy may request an emergency review of the EHC plan.

-Supporting pupils:
+Supporting pupils following a sanction